celo-org/celo-monorepo/packages/docs/validator-guide/node-upgrades.md

 1. Pull the latest docker image.
 2. Start a new validator node on a second host in replica mode (`--istanbul.replica` flag).
 It should be otherwise configured exactly the same as the existing validator.
     * It needs to connect to the exisiting proxies and the validator signing key to connect to other validators in listen mode.
+    * Nodes save if they a replica or not in the `replicastate` folder inside the datadir on the first startup if that folder does not yet exist.
+If the folder exists, nodes will use the saved configuration over the command line arguments.
+Deleting this folder prior to staring the node will allow the command line configuration to take precedence.
+   * {% hint style="warning" %} If reconfiguring a node to be a replica or reusing a data directory, make sure that the node was previously configured as replica or that the `replicastate` folder is removed.  {% endhint %}
 3. Once the replica is synced and has validator enode urls for all validators, it is ready to swapped in.
     * Check validator enode urls with `istanbul.valEnodeTableInfo` in the geth console.
 The field `enode` should be filled in for each validator peer.
 4. In the geth console on the primary run `istanbul.stopAtBlock(xxxx)`